-Small advice: if you go to Ponta da Piedade lighthouse, walk along the bluffs on the right side to admire the two deserted beaches and the wonderful seascape.
+Small advice: if you go to Ponta da Piedade lighthouse, walk along the bluffs on the right side to admire the two deserted beaches and the wonderful seascape – it is definitely one of the things to do in Lagos!
 It was there where I took the photo present in the beginning of this article.

 Tours in Lagos

 One of the things to do in Lagos that is trendy throughout the country is a Tuk Tuk guided tour.
 To be honest, this wasn’t a tour that attracted me since I didn’t see the value it would offer to visitors.
 However, I had to know why the Tuk Tuk tours are successful!

 To test this tour, I chose the company Tuk Tur that offers several tours in the historic centre of Lagos and surrounding area.

 Among these tours, I’ve chosen to combine two of them: the Portuguese Discoveries tour, in the historic centre, and the tour that would take me to the most beautiful beaches in Lagos.